What is a Living-Learning Community?

 How do I access the LLC application?

-Incoming first-year students who would like to apply for the University Honors LLC simply need to indicate their interest on the general housing application.
-Students will be asked to complete a short supplemental question on their application, which will be reviewed by Residence Life staff and University Honors Program faculty.
+Students who would like to apply for one of the LLCs simply need to indicate their interest on the general housing application.
+Students will be asked to complete a short supplemental question on their application, which will be reviewed by Residence Life staff.

 When can I expect to hear if I'm accepted to the LLC I applied to?